5 Things to Know About Supermoons

 April: Pink Moon

 May: Flower Moon

 June: Strawberry Moon

 October: Hunter’s Moon

 When “blood” appears in the name of a supermoon, it refers to the color of the Moon as Earth’s shadow comes between the Sun and the Full Moon (aka a lunar eclipse) which produces a reddish tint.

-The next supermoon occurs on Tuesday, April 7, 2020, at 9:35 pm CT.
-Using our above cultural terminology, we can call this supermoon a Super Pink Moon.
-Snap a picture of this supermoon on April 7 and share with us on Instagram by tagging @adlerplanet for a chance to be featured on our social channels!
+The next supermoon occurs on Thursday, May 7, 2020.
+Using our above cultural terminology, we can call this supermoon a Super Flower Moon.
+Snap a picture of this supermoon on May 7 and share with us on Instagram by tagging @adlerplanet for a chance to be featured on our social channels!